APDevTeam/CustomWhiteList/README.md

 ## CustomWhiteList
-CustomWhiteList allows modification to the white list even when Mojang UUID queries are rejected.
+CWL allows modification to the white list even when vanilla uuid/username lookups are rejected.
-Username lookups are async so the world will not stop.
+All lookups are async so the world will not stop.
+You may add/remove/check multiple users at a time.

 ### Commands
 **/customwhitelist** `<add/remove/check/list/on/off/reload>`